 Accessibility for Students

-If you are a student participating in the ceremony and have accessibility needs, please contact Kimberly Schumann in Disability Services, (651) 962-6315.
-Please submit by April 19 to ensure availability of equipment if needed.
+If you are a student participating in the ceremony and have accessibility needs, please contact Kimberly Schumann in Disability Services at (651) 962-6315 or firstname.lastname@example.org.
+Please submit your request by April 20, 2015 to ensure availability of equipment, if needed.

 In keeping with the solemnity of the occasion, graduates must wear university-issued academic regalia, including cap and gown.
-Only university issued honor cords and medallions are approved for wear during the ceremony.
-No other oversized personal adornments, such as flower leis, hats, signs, ribbons, or scarves are acceptable.
+Only university-issued honor cords and medallions are approved for wear during the ceremony.
+No other oversized personal adornments, such as flower leis, hats, signs, ribbons or scarves, are acceptable.
+Jeans and flip-flops are not acceptable.

-The cap should be worn with the mortarboard parallel to the ground and without any additional modification to the appearance.
-Candidates receiving a graduate or professional degree wear the tassel on the left side throughout the ceremony.
+The cap should be worn with the mortarboard parallel to the ground, and without any additional modification to the appearance.
+Candidates should wear the tassel on the left side.

 Cap and Gown

-Your graduation coordinator must have your measurements by March 29.
+Your graduation coordinator must have your measurements by March 28.
 Caps and gowns are provided by the university at no cost to graduates.
 They are yours to keep.
-The master's-degree hoods, however, must be returned after the ceremony.
+The master's-degree hoods, however, must be returned after the ceremony in Schoenecker Arena.

-The Minneapolis-campus bookstore will begin to distribute caps and gowns on Wednesday, May 1.
-Store hours are Monday-Thursday, 9 a.m. to 6 p.m, Friday 9 a.m. to 4:30 p.m. and Saturday, 9 a.m. to 12 noon.
-Please note that the Minneapolis-campus bookstore is closed on Saturday, May 25.
+The Minneapolis-campus bookstore will begin to distribute caps and gowns on Thursday, April 30.
+Store hours are Monday-Thursday, 9 a.m. to 6 p.m, and Friday 9 a.m. to 4:30 p.m.

-8 a.m.
-Faculty and staff marshals report to Schoenecker Arena to line up.
+8 a.m. - Faculty marshals report to Schoenecker Arena for line-up.
 Appropriate academic regalia is required.

-8:15 a.m.
-Faculty and staff marshals robed and ready to assist students.
+8:15 a.m. - Faculty marshals should be robed and ready to assist students.

-9 a.m.
-Faculty and staff members (non-marshal) are encouraged to attend the ceremony and march in the processional to show support and encouragement to the graduates.
+9 a.m. - Faculty and staff members (non-marshals) are encouraged to attend the ceremony and walk in the procession to show support and encouragement to the graduates.
 Report to Schoenecker Arena to line up.
-Appropriate academic regalia is required.
+Appropriate regalia is required.

 You will receive your diploma when all requirements for your degree are completed.
 In addition, your tuition account must be paid in full.
 Diplomas will be mailed approximately eight weeks after all requirements are verified as completed.